-Our Experience (continued)
+What We Do (continued) Metro Service +, LLC (continued)

+Transport fare collection automated systems (continued)

-In 2017 JSC Bank of Georgia won the tender announced by Tbilisi City Hall for the modernisation of the public transport fee payment system.
-Within the framework of the project, the transport fee payment system of all types of Georgian and foreign cards will be launched on Tbilisi Metro, buses and cable lifts.
-We equipped the municipal transport with new cash machines and card reader validators, special mobile applications are being tested for travel planning and tickets purchasing functions.
-Metro Service +, as the subcontractor of the Bank is responsible for the fulfillment of the tender terms and further operation.
-However, other group members - JSC Georgian Card and Direct Debit Georgia LLC- provide the support within the project.
-By the joint efforts of the Group all international bank cards are accepted in the public transport fee payment system; the purchase passenger cards and top-up of the limit of transport cards are possible almost all over Georgia.
+In 2017, JSC Bank of Georgia won the tender announced by the Tbilisi City Hall for the modernization of the public transport fare payment system.
+Within this project, the fare payment system was launched that accepts all types of Georgian and foreign cards in the Tbilisi Metro, buses and cable cars.

+Municipal transport is equipped with new cash registers and card reader validators.
+Special mobile applications with travel planning and ticket purchase functions are being tested.
+"Metro Service +" as a subcontractor to the bank is responsible for fulfilling the terms of this project and operation.
+Other group companies: JSC "Georgian Card", Ltd. "Direct Debit Georgia", are also involved in supporting the operations of this project.

+With the joint efforts of the companies within Group, it became possible to integrate possibility of fare payment with all international bank cards in out fare collection system, and to be able to purchase travel cards and top up the limit almost all over Georgia.

-Starting October 2018, fare payment system by means of all types of Georgian and foreign cards will be activated in Tbilisi metro, buses and cableways.
+Since 2018, our payment system accepts all types of Georgian and foreign cards for fare collection in Tbilisi Metro, buses and cable cars.